HelloMorrisMoss/HelloMorrisMoss/README.md

 Much of my work is with Ignition SCADA by Inductive Automation.
 This uses Python in a Java interpreter (Jython) for scripting.

 ![A view of a SCADA Dashboard](https://github.com/HelloMorrisMoss/diagrams_and_images/blob/main/dashboards_and_hmi/Supervisors%20dashboard.png)

+Otherwise I mostly write programs in Python, support the electrical engineering in the plant, and handle database development and maintenance.